NixOS/nix-idea/README.md

 # Install

-Downlad [nixitch](https://plugins.jetbrains.com/plugin/7752) to your home and install locally using the Plugin tab.
-Or just install it from the IDEA plugins tab.
+Downlad [NixIDEA](https://plugins.jetbrains.com/plugin/7752) to your home and install locally using the Plugin tab.
+Or just install it from the plugins tab.